In January 2019 Glynn Carter, Jon Naylor and I spent two weeks climbing on Mt Kenya. Part 1 can be found here. Here's Part 2...

 On we went, over rough slabs to a steep red wall and then right to join the line Eric Shipton originally climbed back in the 1930’s.
 A series of short traverses and steep corners lead up for a 100m or so and suddenly we spotted the squat silvery figure of the Howell Hut just above us.
 On reaching it I realized that just knowing it was there had played a big part in me setting off earlier that morning.
 Not to mention Jon's enthusiasm and confidence!

-Jon resting in the Howell Hut.
+Jon enjoying the comforts of the Howell Hut.

 It was now early afternoon and time was running out for us.
 The weather had changed and there was a lot of abseiling left to do.
 Here’s how Jon summarised our climb on the UKC website,